davidchin/davidchin.github.io/app/_posts/2014-05-09-render-tree-data-structure-in-angularjs.markdown

 title: Render tree data structure in AngularJS
 date: 2015-05-09 00:00:00
 tags: angularjs
-description: I came across a problem where I need to lazily render a navigation menu in a tree structure using AngularJS.
+description: I came across a problem where I needed to lazily render a navigation menu in a tree structure using AngularJS.
 The API returns the child pages of a parent page by id.
 For example, GET `/documents/1` gives you all the subpages of page 1.
 If you click on one of the subpages, it queries the API again to render its subpages, and so forth.
 ---

-I came across a problem where I need to lazily render a navigation menu in a tree structure using AngularJS.
+I came across a problem where I needed to lazily render a navigation menu in a tree structure using AngularJS.
 The API returns the child pages of a parent page by id.
 For example, GET `/documents/1` gives you all the subpages of page 1.
 If you click on one of the subpages, it queries the API again to render its subpages, and so forth.

 The depth of the tree is unknown.
 The JSON response looks like this: